Hunajpu/CafeApp/README.md

 # CafeApp
-<h1>Simple inventory managment application for small coffe shop.</h1>
+<h1>Simple inventory management application for small coffe shop.</h1>

 This code is a simple program that can keep track of the sales and inventory of a small coffe shop business.